starikcetin/Eflatun.EventBus/README.md

     2. https://github.com/mob-sakai/GitDependencyResolverForUnity

-2. Install this repo from Unity Package Manager window, inside Unity *(follow the instructions on the link above if this is your first time using UPM for git repositories)*.
+2. Install this repo from Unity Package Manager window, inside Unity *(follow the instructions on the first link above if this is your first time using UPM for Git repositories)*.

 ## Usage